frconor-ebook/meditations/_posts/2025-10-25-the-birthday-of-the-prelate-don-fernando.md

 Probably we have the experience that we might read a book written by some saint or some great classic work of spirituality and we might learn something from it.
 But somehow the writings of the Father or our Father reach us much more.
 They mean much more to us.
 They reach deep into our souls.

 A priest of the Work in Asia used to say that having read many great classical works of spirituality, the conclusion was that all the things that our Father and Don Álvaro write---they sort of sum up for us all those great works.
 We almost don\'t have to read them.
-They are presented to us, packaged for us on a plate.
+They are presented to us, packaged for us, on a plate.

 Our Lord at the Last Supper talked a lot about unity.
-"That you may be one."
+"That you may be one" (John 17:21).
 It's something we have to foster, to love, to defend, have a great concern for.

 The unity that we see in the Work at the moment is a great gift of God.
 Something we can\'t take for granted.
 Sometimes you hear things about other supernatural families in the Church and you realize they don\'t have the same sort of unity that we have.
 Some of those supernatural families have been around for hundreds of years.